Drought in the United Kingdom: Hydrological droughts

 A significant hydrological drought occurred in the United Kingdom between 1995 and 1998, when the warm, dry summers were followed by dry, cool winters.
 This meant that over the three years, the lack of winter precipitation failed to counteract the dry summers, so slowly the water table fell, and reservoir water levels began to fall.
 Water levels were only replenished after some exceptionally wet years from 1999 to 2002.
 Similar conditions were felt between 2003 and 2006, with only the record breaking rainfall of 2007 and 2008 replenishing the water levels.

 Between 2010 and 2012, England recorded its driest 18-month period in 100 years.
 Around 20 million people were subject to bans to use water for things like hosepipes.
 The drought stopped swiftly in the summer of 2012, with the wettest April to September ever recorded.
 Both events strongly impacted agriculture.

 In 2022, there was very low rainfall between March and August, leading to drought over much of the UK.
-This summer saw temperature exceed 40 degrees, and was the warmest on record.
+This summer saw temperatures exceed 40°C (104°F), and was the warmest on record.
 Nationally, water levels were down to 49% of capacity towards the end of summer.
 There were fish kills, incidents with low flow on rivers, and algal blooms.
 Cornwall and Devon continued to experience drought into late 2023.

-In 2025, most of England has experienced persistently dry and warm conditions that have led to low water levels.
+In 2025, most of England experienced persistently dry and warm conditions that have led to low water levels.
 Spring 2025 was the sixth-driest on record in a nationwide series dating back to 1836, and June was the second-hottest on record in a nationwide series dating back to 1884.
 Along with this, England again widely saw below average levels of rainfall over the hot June.
-Alongside ongoing infrastructural issues, the very dry and warm weather has led to notably low river flows and reservoir levels in several areas, with Northern and Eastern England and Scotland being particularly badly affected.
-As of early July 2025, some rivers are flowing at levels as low as previous drought years, including 1976.
-Satellite imagery shows a significant drying out of flora comparable to July 2022 in Eastern and Central England.
-Further heatwaves and persistently dry weather forecast over July threaten to exacerbate current dry conditions into a much more widespread drought.
-Due to the relentlessly dry and warm weather since March, the 2025 United Kingdom wildfires season was already the worst since official records began in 2012 by April and continues to worsen.
+Alongside ongoing infrastructural issues, the very dry and warm weather led to notably low river flows and reservoir levels in several areas, with Northern and Eastern England and Scotland being particularly badly affected.
+As of early July 2025, some rivers were flowing at levels as low as previous drought years, including 1976.
+Satellite imagery showed a significant drying out of flora comparable to July 2022 in Eastern and Central England.
+Further heatwaves and persistently dry weather forecast over July threatened to exacerbate current dry conditions into a much more widespread drought.
+Due to the relentlessly dry and warm weather since March, the 2025 United Kingdom wildfires season was already the worst since official records began in 2012 by April.